bimewok/Strava-Classifier/README.md

 # Strava-Classifier
-A project to predict user's activity types based on their history of Strava activities
+A project to design a machile learning pipeline to automatically classify a user's Strava activity recorded on their app so the user doesn't have to.